ThomasTramarin/tbox/README.md

 #### Options
 - `-n, --number`: Show line numbers
 - `-l, --lines START:END`: Display only a specific line range.
 Supports `START:`, `:END`, or `START:END`.
 If start and end have the same number, it will display only a single line
+- `-t, --tail`: Display only the last 10 lines  (only works if --lines is not used)
+- `-H, --head`: Display only the first 10 lines  (only works if --lines is not used)
+- `-g, --grep`: Filters the displayed content by matching lines that contain the specified pattern.
+This can be used to quickly locate occurrences of a word or phrase in a large file.

 #### Examples
 - Read a File: